atsaloli/cf3-tutorial/source/250-010-Files-0230-Exercise.exr.md

 Create a file

-Write and run a policy promising that /etc/ftp.deny is present
+Write and run a policy promising that `/etc/ftp.deny` is present to stop FTP users from logging in.